Creighton Stadium

 The football field had an unconventional east-west alignment at an elevation of approximately 1050 ft above sea level.
 Located at the northwest corner of campus, the present-day North Freeway (U.S. Route 75) is immediately west of the site.

 Like many colleges during World War II, Creighton put its football program on hiatus after the 1942 season; the final varsity game was at home against Tulsa on November 21.
 Bluejay football was not resumed after the war, but the stadium was used for track competitions and ROTC drilling for the next two decades.
 It was demolished in the 1960s and the site where it stood is now occupied by the Criss research buildings of the Creighton University School of Medicine.

 In addition to college athletics, the stadium hosted religious and community affairs, as well as rodeos.
+The Sixth National Eucharistic Congress was hosted in part at the stadium in 1930.